 Human Development vs GDP growth

-Thus the caste system virtually leaves lower caste Hindus as an oppressed majority in India’s power structure.
-Going by figures quoted by the Backward Classes Commission, Brahmins alone account for 37.17 per cent of the bureaucracy [Who is Really Ruling India?].
+Thus the caste system leaves lower caste Hindus as an oppressed majority in India’s power structure.
+Going by figures quoted by the Backward Classes Commission, Brahmins alone (5% of the population) account for 37.17% of the bureaucracy [Who is Really Ruling India?].

 The 2004 World Development Report mentions that more than 25% of India’s primary school teachers and 43% of its primary health care workers are absent on any given day!